romrawinjp/romrawinjp/README.md

 - 👋 Hi, I’m @romrawinjp.
 Here is my github page.
 - My name is **Romrawin Chumpu**.
 - You can call me **Jin**!
-- My professional goal is to become a good researcher in the fields of computer simulation and machine learning.
+- My career goal is to become a good researcher in the fields of physical simulation and machine learning.
-- Recent work - materials simulation areas where I believe that computer graphics and machine learning can lead us to the way we can find a new materials.
+- Recent work - materials simulation areas where I believe that computer graphics and machine learning can lead us to the way we can find a new material.

 > I'm looking for PhD! position (where we have a happy lab and I belong).